Follow this topicFollow this topic Knowledge » Credit cards

 What benefits do you get?

-• Grocery shopping at Sainsbury’s will allow you to collect two points per £1 spent.
+• Grocery shopping at Sainsbury’s will allow you to collect one points per £1 spent.

 • 500 Nectar points are worth £2.50 for spending in store.

-• You'll also get one point for every bag you reuse and one point per litre of fuel purchased at Sainsbury’s fuel stations.
+• You'll also get one point per litre of fuel purchased at Sainsbury’s fuel stations.

 • You can spend straight from your card at Sainsbury’s, both in store or online, or use it to buy treats such as hotels, holidays or days out at Nectar.com.

-Our verdict: Although you’ll earn two points per £1 at Sainsbury’s, rather than one point per £1 offered by many other retailers, the points are only worth half a penny which means although the scheme may appear better, it's actually no more or less generous than Amazon or John Lewis.
-However, the bonus of this card is that Nectar cards can be used at a wide range of retailers, such as Homebase and British Gas, allowing you to maximise your points on more of your spending.
+Our verdict: Recent changes to the Nectar card make it much less desirable than it used to be, though it can still be beneficial for regular Sainsbury's shoppers.
+The bonus of this card is that Nectar cards can be used at a wide range of retailers, such as Homebase and British Gas, allowing you to maximise your points on more of your spending.

 Tesco shoppers can use the Tesco Clubcard to earn loyalty points.